“Where do your customers come from?”

 A "How Did You Hear About Us" (HDYHAU) survey is a one-question survey that asks respondents, well, how they heard about you.
 It’s a simple survey, but it’s a powerful way to fill in the gaps and give you a clearer picture of your marketing performance.

 Some brands choose to deploy HDYHAU surveys to all site visitors.
 This shows you which channels lead people to your site, but it doesn’t always show which channels lead to customers.

 Post-purchase HDYHAU surveys capture insights at the moment customers are most engaged with your brand: while they’re completing a purchase.
 This allows you to see which channels result in real revenue.

 There are countless survey tools, including Digioh’s survey software, that allow you to launch surveys quickly.
 Knowing your necessary integrations, design needs, and required level of control will help you choose your ideal solution.

 With your tools lined up, consider what channels you’ll use to deploy surveys.
 You can send post-purchase surveys by email or SMS, or include them as part of a multi-step form process.
 Survey pop-ups on your checkout page are a particularly effective, low-friction way to get responses.
-While not every customer will open an email, every customer who checks out will see the pop-up, especially if you take the time to craft a mobile-friendly pop-up.
+While not every customer will open an email and click through to your survey landing page, every customer who checks out will see the pop-up, especially if you take the time to craft a mobile-friendly pop-up.